zhulixiao/Slack-Fetch-Bot/README.md

 * Weather information: Get weather information for a specified location using the [OpenWeatherMap](https://openweathermap.org/api "Weather API") API.
 * Random quotes/facts: Get a random quote or fact using the [Quotable](https://github.com/lukePeavey/quotable "Quotable Github") API or the [uselessfacts](https://uselessfacts.jsph.pl/ "uselessfacts") API.
 * Random image of shiba inu: Get a random image of a Shiba Inu using the [shibe.online](https://shibe.online/ "shibe.online") API.
-* Retrieve and store conversation history from Slack based on a given schedule to a JSON file.
+* Retrieve and store conversation history from Slack based on a given schedule to a JSON file or on request.